CBG vs CBD: What’s the Difference?

 CBGA: The Precursor Cannabinoid

-Scientists discovered CBG back in 1964, and it was synthesized in 1971 by Raphael Mechoulam and Yechiel Gaoni.
+Scientists discovered CBG back in 1964, and Raphael Mechoulam and Yechiel Gaoni synthesized it in 1971.
 It was an exciting find because it plays a vital role in the production of other cannabinoids.

 You see, CBG is like a bridge between THC and CBD.
 It starts as a compound called cannabigerolic acid (CBGA), which is found in young cannabis plants.
 As the plant grows, CBGA turns into other cannabinoids like CBD and THC.
 This is why it’s considered the “mother of all cannabinoids.”